Azure/azure-iot-sdk-c/doc/SDK_cross_compile_example.md

 If you encounter the error _error adding symbols: DSO missing from command line_ try adding a reference to libdl with  _-cl -ldl_ added to your build script command line.

-For Raspberry Pi4 the following workaround is neccessary to properly link the samples with pthread.
+For Raspberry Pi 4 the following workaround is neccessary to properly link the samples with pthread.
 Run the following commands and [recompile the Azure IoT C SDK](#Building-the-SDK).

 ```bash